 If you loved the items enough to choose them in the first place, using the same or similar items in your contingency space will make your Plan B closer to what you originally wanted for your big day without stretching your budget too far.

-Items such as canopies, lanterns and pealights can be redeployed in indoor spaces to create atmosphere and keep with your intended theme.
+Items such as archways, canopies, lanterns and pealights can be redeployed in indoor spaces to create atmosphere and keep with your intended theme, and fairy lights can be reused to create atmosphere in almost any setting as part of your wedding design.

 The earlier you acknowledge that you will need a Plan B, the more time you will have to create one that best fits your vision for your special day.